afoxer-com/rsbind/README.md

 # What's this?
 - This Repository provide tools to bind rust interface with other language and export library artifact directly.
 - It generate bindings from a Rust package and packaged to android aar or iOS lib.
 You don't need to write jni or other ffi code with this tool.

+The tool may be useful for the people who want to use Rust as a cross-platform language and exporting multiple artifact for each platform.

 # Step by step.
 1. [Setup rust environment](/docs/env.md).